pxr687/bootstrap_tutorial/README.md

 A tutorial on the meaning of confidence intervals, and how to obtain them via bootstrapping.

+If you want to code along in the LIS Jupyterhub, please use this link: http://bit.ly/confidence_tutorial

 If you are coding along with the presentation, the file you need is `bootstrap.ipynb`.